 We include products we think are useful for our readers.
-If you buy through links on this page, we may earn a small commission.
-Here’s our process.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 Online retailers of eyeglasses and contact lenses have changed the consumer landscape for people with vision correction needs, providing a wider range of options, more convenient delivery, and (sometimes) more affordable prices.
 Two major retailers in this space are New York-based Warby Parker and San Francisco-based Zenni Optical.

 If you’re trying to decide whether to purchase your next set of eyeglasses or contacts from one of these two retailers, you’ve come to the right place.
-Here, we’ll break down the difference between Warby Parker and Zenni Optical and help you decide which one is right for you.
+Here, we’ll break down the differences between Warby Parker and Zenni Optical and help you decide which one is right for you.

 Here’s a basic breakdown:

 |Basics||• in-person and online retailer|

 • sells their own brand of glasses and contact lenses